rackerlabs/rackspace-how-to/content/cloud-orchestration/using-swift-signal-resources-to-determine-status-for-cloud-orchestration-user-data-scripts.md

           str_replace:
             template: |
               #!/bin/bash -x
-              # assume you are doing a long running operation here
+              # assume you are doing a long-running operation here
               sleep 300

-              # Assuming long running operation completed successfully,
+              # Assuming the long-running operation completed successfully,
               # notify success signal
               wc_notify --data-binary '{"status": "SUCCESS", "data": "Script execution succeeded"}'

-              # Alternatively if operation fails, a FAILURE with reason and data may be sent,
+              # Alternatively, if operation fails, a FAILURE with reason and data may be sent,
               # notify failure signal example below
               # wc_notify --data-binary '{"status": "FAILURE", "reason":"Operation failed due to xyz error", "data":"Script execution failed"}'

             params:
-              # Replace all occurances of "wc_notify" in the script with an
+              # Replace all occurrences of "wc_notify" in the script with an
               # appropriate curl PUT request using the "curl_cli" attribute
               # of the SwiftSignalHandle resource
               wc_notify: { get_attr: ['signal_handle', 'curl_cli']

-### Outputs section
+### Add the Swift signal URL to the `outputs` section

-Add Swift signal URL to the `outputs` section.
+The following example shows how to add the Swift signal URL to the `outputs` section:

     #Get the signal URL which contains all information passed to the signal handle
     signal_url: